 The Molecular Symphony: How Traditional Plant Medicines Orchestrate Healing Beyond Isolated Compounds

-This question strikes at the heart of a revolution happening in functional medicine—one that's validating what traditional healers have known for millennia.
-The reductionist approach of isolating single compounds is giving way to understanding how plants work as complete molecular orchestras, conducting healing symphonies that no single drug can replicate.
+This question illuminates a growing understanding in functional medicine—one that validates what traditional healers have known for millennia.
+The reductionist approach of isolating single compounds is giving way to recognizing how plants work as complete molecular orchestras, conducting healing symphonies that no single drug can replicate.

 When One Plus One Equals Eleven: The Science of Synergy